mas6y6/CipherOS/plugins.md

 # Making plugins for CipherOS

-I designed the plugin structure to be similar to the Bukkit plugins to make it easier to develop on.

 Making plugins for CipherOS is very easy if you know how to do object orianted programming for Python and if you know how to build modules with the `__init__.py` class.

 You can use the [Example plugin](https://github.com/mas6y6/CipherOS/tree/main/example_plugin) if you want.